What Does the Bible Say About Communion?

 Over time, various Christian denominations have interpreted Communion differently.
 Some view it as a symbolic act, while others believe in the real presence of Jesus in the elements.
 Regardless of these differences, the central theme remains consistent: Communion is a time for self-reflection, repentance, and renewing one’s commitment to God.

-See also What Does the Bible Say About Bad Friends?
+See also What Does the Bible Say About Animals and Humans?

 When considering God’s view on Communion, it’s evident that it serves as a direct reminder of the new covenant made between God and man.
 It’s an opportunity for believers to come together, remember Jesus’ sacrifice, and reaffirm their commitment to live according to God’s will.